Jackson Stargazing & Astronomy Report

 Where are darker skies near Jackson?

-The closest meaningfully darker mapped site is Charlton, Mississippi, about 33 km east of Jackson, reaching Bortle 7.
+The closest meaningfully darker mapped site is Madison County, Mississippi, about 13 km west of Jackson, reaching Bortle 7.

 When is the sky darkest in Jackson?